rpede/MobileProgramming24/_working_with_data/jokes.md

 ## Fetch data

 You could write a long list of jokes yourself for the app.
-However that sounds like a lot of work for something supposed to be fun.
+However, that sounds like a lot of work for something supposed to be fun.

-Instead, lets use jokes other people have written.
+Instead, let's use jokes other people have written.
 Luckily there is a nice free API we can use to fetch random jokes.

 Head over to [jokeapi](https://jokeapi.dev/#try-it).